NeurodataWithoutBorders/nwbinspector/docs/user_guide/advanced_usage.rst

     print("\n".join(format_messages(messages, levels=["importance", "file_path"])))

-The `levels` argument can be altered to change the nesting structure of the report.
+The :paramref:`~nwbinspector.inspector_tools.format_messages.levels` argument can be altered to change the nesting structure of the report.
 Any combination and order of :py:class:`~nwbinspector.register_checks.InspectorMessage` attributes can be utilized to produce a more easily readable structure.